-In a recent webinar, Digis Cellular Product Manager, Andrew Lund, shared real-world examples of 3G/4G LTE in infrastructure applications, along with the challenges and questions that need to be answered to get there.
+In a recent webinar, one of Digi's cellular product managers shared real-world examples of 4G LTE in infrastructure applications, along with the challenges and questions that need to be answered.

 Specific test results are shared on a business case basis and only under NDA, but we can share that the WR31 was subjected to a Highly Accelerated Life Test (HALT) in line with our standard testing.
 This testing is divided into three sections: temperature, vibration and a combination of vibration and temperature.